EPILOGUE

 , he and his crew

-rescued the crippled Liberian freighter,
+rescued the crippled Liberian-registered freighter,

 Corinna